riyad/android-backup/README.md

 ## Caveats

+### without root

 * Currently restoring will not be able to be able to restore the correct timestamps of files.
-They'll be set to the current date and time when you're restoring them.
+  They'll be set to the date and time of when you're restoring them.
+  This will cause all of those files to be downloaded again for the first backup, because it will look as if those files have changed.

+* During data transfer you may see errors like `rsync: readlink_stat("/path/to/some/file" (in root)) failed: Permission denied (13)` followed later by `rsync: recv_generator: failed to stat "/path/to/some/file" (in root): Permission denied (13)`.
+  The files seem to still get restored fine (with the caveat above).
+  Otherwise please use the contact information below.

 ## Extract Rsync for Android Yourself